 Right up there with fire (and maybe even before that), the mortar and pestle was one of the first kitchen gadgets man invented.
 After all, what is a mortar and pestle than two rocks bashing and grinding into each other?
 Here in San Diego, you can even see ancient mortars carved into the rocks at historic sites.

 Without the mortar and pestle there would probably be no bread or pesto, two of my favorite things.
 That said, even though your prehistoric ancestors didn’t clean their mortar and pestles doesn’t mean you don’t have to.
-In today’s article we’ll review how to clean different types of mortar and pestles.
+In today’s article I’ll review how to clean different types of mortar and pestles.

 - How to Clean a Mortar and Pestle